navapbc/template-application-nextjs/README.md

 ### Dependency Management with Renovate

 Out of the box this repo uses [Renovate](https://docs.renovatebot.com/) for dependency management.
 More information on the decision to try renovate can be found [here](https://github.com/navapbc/template-application-nextjs/blob/main/docs/decisions/0002-use-renovate-for-dependency-updates.md).
 Renovate is free and open-source and allows us to bundle dependency updates together and customize their scheduling.

+**Opting out of renovate**:

+If you decide you don't want to use renovate, you can delete the `renovate.json` file from the template code.
+If you plan to rely on dependabot, you'll likely want to add a `.github/dependabot.yml` file ([example here](https://github.com/navapbc/template-application-nextjs/blob/7ddb06b23524536db2e24bd43ec3ff7ec19d52bf/.github/dependabot.yml))

 **Getting started with renovate**:
 1. Install Renovate's GitHub App for your repo ([Docs](https://docs.renovatebot.com/getting-started/installing-onboarding/#hosted-githubcom-app)).
 For most projects, you most likely only want to do this for your select repository.